CodaLabs-xyz/TalentProtocolWidget/README.md

 # Talent Protocol GitHub Widget

-A GitHub widget that displays your Talent Protocol Builder Score and display name in your README.
+A sleek, interactive GitHub widget that displays your complete Talent Protocol profile including Builder Score, bio, location, and a direct link to your profile.
+Features Talent Protocol's signature black and metallic gray design.

 ## Setup